 If it's a hot day, you may want to consider water balloon games.
 But, if you're inside or you don't want to get wet, these balloon games can keep everyone entertained.

 - Balloon stomp - Tie balloons around everyone's ankles with a piece of string.
 Then, everyone tries to pop other people's balloons.
 When an individual's balloon is popped, he has to sit out.
-Whoever has the last balloon left wins.
+Whoever has the last balloon will win.

 - Balloon toss to the finish - Everyone has a balloon.
 The balloons cannot be carried but can only be hit into the air.
 Players must keep hitting their balloons as they walk or run toward the finish line.
 If a balloon hits the ground, the player must return to the start.
 The first person to cross the finish line with her balloon wins.